AdobeDocs/experience-platform.en/help/rtcdp/destinations/braze-destination.md

    ![Braze Destination Target Mapping](assets/braze-destination-mapping-target.png)

 1. In the [!UICONTROL Select target field] window, you can choose between three categories of target fields:
-   * [!UICONTROL Select attributes]: use this option to map your XDM attributes to standard [!DNL Braze] attributes.
+   * [!UICONTROL Select attributes]: Use this option to map your [!DNL XDM] attributes to standard [!DNL Braze] attributes.
-   * [!UICONTROL Select identity namespace]: use this option to map Platform identity namespaces to [!DNL Braze] identity namespaces.
+   * [!UICONTROL Select identity namespace]: Use this option to map [!DNL Platform] identity namespaces to [!DNL Braze] identity namespaces.
-   * [!UICONTROL Select custom attributes]: use this option to map XDM attributes to custom [!DNL Braze] attributes that you defined in your [!DNL Braze] account.
+   * [!UICONTROL Select custom attributes]: Use this option to map [!DNL XDM] attributes to custom [!DNL Braze] attributes that you defined in your [!DNL Braze] account.
+     * You can also use this option to rename existing [!DNL XDM] attributes into [!DNL Braze].
+For instance, mapping a `lastName` XDM attribute to a custom `Last_Name` attribute in [!DNL Braze], will create the `Last_Name` attribute in [!DNL Braze], if it doesn't already exist, and map the `lastName` XDM attribute to it.

     ![Braze Destination Target Mapping Fields](assets/braze-destination-mapping-target-fields.png)